osmosis-labs/mesh-security/docs/ibc/Staking.md

 ### Provider-Side Staking

-This is more complex logic over multiple contracts, so I will only give a high-level overview here rather the Rust psuedo-code:
+This is more complex logic over multiple contracts, so I will only give a high-level overview here rather than the Rust psuedo-code:

 **TODO**
-See [open question above](#idea-approximating-locks) for discussion of how to possibly avoid locking on staking.
+See [open question above](#idea-approximating-locks) for a discussion on how to possibly avoid locking on staking.
 I would like feedback there before defining the actual implementation (which has two possible routes).

 ### Provider-Side Unstaking